dojo/docs/dojox/form/manager.rst

 * `_Mixin <dojox/form/manager/_Mixin>`_

   The main mixin, which should be always included.
-It provides the initialization and handles form widgets, ``dojoAttachPoint``-s, and *observers* directly.
+It provides the initialization and handles form widgets, ``data-dojo-attach-point``-s, and *observers* directly.

 * `_NodeMixin <dojox/form/manager/_NodeMixin>`_